 My primary role as a programmer working on Frog Bath is to hook up networked multiplayer.
 Offering online multiplayer unlocks the opportunity for players to jump around over the internet instead of only locally.
 The major challenge this semester is going to be learning how to incorporate online multiplayer into the current codebase, as Frog Bath was designed mainly for local multiplayer.
 To help integrate it into the project, I plan to gradually start converting the core systems from blueprint to C++.
 Doing so makes the code more manageable, quicker for our designers to interact with, and scalable when adding prospective features.
 Though it will require a little extra time now, it’s worth doing for the extra time we’ll save later in development.

-Networking with Unreal Engine 4
+Networking in Unreal Engine 4

 Working in Unreal is still relatively new to me.
 Only having one semester of experience in the engine is daunting but extremely exciting.
 I’m learning new features about the engine every day, and it’s refreshing to gain experience in a new development environment.